Chirped Pulse Analysis and Control in Non-Hermitian Scattering Systems using Complex Time Delay: Data and Discussion

 Achieving $D_t \approx$ 0 was significantly more difficult for the reflection case, where we were only able to achieve well behaved $D_t\approx0$ behavior near resonance.
-When looking off resonance at the imaginary part of reflection time delay (shown in Fig.\,\ref{SParam_ReflecTime}(b)) we see that there are multiple zero crossings and that in general the imaginary part tends to hover around zero.
-Since $\text{Re}[\tau]/\text{Im}[\tau]=\Omega'\delta_t^2$ we expect there to be divergences when $\text{Im}[\tau]=0$.
-The full data set is located in Fig.\,9 of the Supp Mat, where we see sharp increases in $D_t$ where $\text{Im}[\tau]$=0.
-Additionally, see Fig.\,8 in the Supp Mat where we perform this same study with pulses having 50-70 MHz frequency bandwidth.
+When looking off resonance at the imaginary part of reflection time delay (shown in Fig.\,\ref{Transmission_Reflection: Dt0}(b)) we see that there are multiple zero crossings and that in general the imaginary part tends to hover around zero.
+Since we are imposing $\Omega'\delta_t^2 = \text{Re}[\tau]/\text{Im}[\tau]$ we expect there to be divergences in chirp parameter when $\text{Im}[\tau]=0$.
+The full data set is located in Fig.\,4 of the Supp Mat, where we see sharp increases in $D_t$ where $\text{Im}[\tau]$=0.
+Additionally, see Fig.\,3 in the Supp Mat where we perform this same study with pulses having considerably wider (50-70 MHz) frequency bandwidth.